These are the best places to travel this summer

 Google Maps features a last-train option when determining your best route home – embrace it.

 With some of the finest haute cuisine on the planet, Tokyo restaurants certainly know how to rack up a bill: a timeslot in Sukiyabashi Jiro is an infamously brief sushi-eating experience costing several hundred dollars.
-But with some estimations reckoning Tokyoites have around 150,000 restaurants to choose from, yen-saving options abound.
+But with around 150,000 restaurants to choose from, yen-saving options abound.

-At many izakaya throughout the city, particularly chains such as chicken specialists Torikizoku and Showa-style diner Hanbey, nomihoudai (all-you-can-drink) options are available – the nomihoudai menu usually includes beers, mixers, highballs and soft drinks.
+At many izakaya throughout the city, particularly chains such as chicken specialists Torikizoku and Shōwa-style diner Hanbey, nomihōdai (all-you-can-drink) options are available – the menu usually includes beers, mixers, highballs and soft drinks.

-Other chains, like the cheap and cheerful Kin no Kura, have tabehoudai (all-you-can-eat) options, which tend to feature everything the kitchen has to offer, from sashimi and edamame to yakitori (grilled chicken) and pizza slices.
+Other chains, like the cheap and cheerful Kin no Kura, have tabehōdai (all-you-can-eat) options, which tend to feature everything the kitchen has to offer, from sashimi and edamame to yakitori (grilled chicken) and pizza.

-Dining on kaiten (conveyor belt) sushi is a cheap alternative to omakase (chef’s choice) sushi tasting menus.
+Dining on kaiten-zushi (conveyor belt restaurant) sushi is a cheap alternative to omakase (chef’s choice) sushi tasting menus.

-For Michelin-starred ramen, head to Nakiryu (The Crying Dragon) for its spicy dandamen soup, or grab a seat at Konjiki Hototogisu for an umami-filled broth pork and fish stock topped with truffle sauce – both restaurants offer signature dishes for less than ¥1400 a bowl.
+For ramen with Michelin's Bib Gourmand designation, head to Nakiryu (The Crying Dragon) for its spicy dandamen soup, or grab a seat at Konjiki Hototogisu for an umami-filled broth pork and fish stock topped with truffle sauce.
+Both restaurants offer signature dishes for less than ¥1400 (US$10) a bowl.

-For a few hundred yen, you can grab a Cup Noodle and add boiling water from the in-store kettles, purchase a selection of onigiri (rice balls), or indulge in hot chicken and steamed buns at store counters.
+For a few hundred yen, you can grab a cup of instant noodles and add boiling water from the in-store kettles, purchase a selection of onigiri (rice balls) or indulge in hot chicken and steamed buns at store counters.

 Watch out for cover charges in bars

-If you plan on bar-hopping – as most imbibers in Golden Gai do – this can add up throughout the evening.
+If you plan on bar-hopping, this can add up throughout the evening.

 Picnic when the weather’s on your side